FraunhoferIVV/fastiot/docs/source/tutorials/part_3_config_management/02_deployment.rst

 using a remote connection like SSH.

 But it is easier using some kind of Configuration management.
 Thus Ansible is coupled to the Framework.
-If you run ``fiot deploy my_deployment`` an Ansible playbook is generated and deployed to the configured target:
+If you run :command:`fiot deploy my_deployment` an Ansible playbook is generated and deployed to the configured target:

 This will copy the :file:`docker-compose.yaml` and the :file:`config_dir` to the target, pull (and update) the Docker images on the target and restart the services.
 If specified this works for many hosts in parallel.